KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 | **Strongly Aionically expressed** | Highly prevalent | Minimal | Centropy-forward; entropy rare and difficult |
 | **Fully Aionically expressed** | Total expression | Non-existent | Pure centropic universe — maximum integration, no dispersive path |

-Every ratio between these poles is structurally permitted within the Tumbling Multiverse.
+Every ratio between these roots is structurally permitted within the Tumbling Multiverse.
 No expression ratio is excluded by the dimensional lattice.
 There is no privileged expression — only local conditions.

 > **Note on Balanced Expression:**
 > In this spectrum, **balanced** refers only to an expression-ratio condition in which neither the Aionic Tree nor the Khaonic Tree prevails.